giftpasay/giftpasay.github.io/_posts/2025-05-18-saved-by-preaching.md

 ## 5. The Call to Ministry Is for Everyone

-One of the most encouraging parts of the sermon was when Pastor Sael shared stories of how God calls ordinary people:
+One of the most encouraging parts of the sermon was how God calls ordinary people:

 - Noah was called to build an ark
 - Abraham was called from being a Gentile